EngqvistLab/Tome/README.md

 # Tome: Temperature optima for microorgianisms and enzymes
 Tome (Temperature optima for microorganisms and enzymes) is an open source suite for two fundamental applications:
   * predict the optimal growth temperature from proteome sequences
-  * get homologue enzymes for a given ec number with/without a sequence
+  * get homologue enzymes for a given ec number with/without a sequence that have a temperature optima in a specified range.

 ## System
 * macOS